 Finally, add your choice of greens and misua (miswa or mee suah).
 Simmer for two minutes then turn off the heat.
 The residual heat will continue cooking the noodles and the vegetables.

 While the noodles are cooking, do a taste test and adjust the seasonings as needed.
 It is also the best time to add your choice of toppings.
-I love adding eggs in my misua soup (a remnant of my childhood days) and of course green onions and toasted garlic.
+I love adding eggs to my misua soup (a remnant of my childhood days) and of course green onions and toasted garlic.

 I really hope you enjoy this recipe this coming rainy season!